TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **Tip:**

-         Use this together with the config-option "compensateFieldWidth" set to "0.6" for netscape-browsers in order to render the small form fields in the same width!
+         Use this together with the option "config.compensateFieldWidth" set to "0.6" for Netscape browsers in order to render the small form fields in the same width as is normal for other browsers!

-         **Note** : This option was deprecated and has been removed in TYPO3 6.0.
+         **Note:** This option was deprecated and has been removed in TYPO3 6.0.
 Use stylesheets instead.